legoomvalley/pystep2cs/README.md

+Py-Step to CS is a meetup program under #devlepak series.
+Here we let communities actively gather and contribute together
 # Py-Step to CS

 This seminar is a game that starts with a basic explanation of what 0 and 1 functions are in a language that computers understand.
 At the sacred level, computer software programming using Python is taught to participants who are beginners in the world of Computer Science.